Directional tutorial notes¶

 Directional has gone through a major paradigm shift in version 3.0: the discretization is abstracted from face-based fields into general discrete tangent bundles that can represent a rich class of directional-field representations.
 As a result, many of the algorithm of the library can now work seamlessly on several representations without change (as an example, power fields can be computed on either vertex-based or face-based fields with the same function).
 The library comprises two basic elements:

-1. Classes representing the basic tangent bundle and field structures.
+Classes representing the basic tangent bundle and field structures.
 They are built with inheritance so that functions can be written polymorphically and consequently algorithms can be applied to several representations that have the minimal set of required properties.

-2. Standalone functions, implementing directional-field algorithms, that take these classes as parameters.
+Standalone functions, implementing directional-field algorithms, that take these classes as parameters.

-Our paradigm avoids buffed classes with a complicated nested hierarchy; instead, the member functions in the classes are minimal, and only used to implement the essential properties of a geometric object (for instance, the connection between tangent spaces).
 The structure of these standalone functions follows the general philosophy of libigl: the library is header only, where each header contains a set of functions closely related (for instance, the precomputation and computation of some directional quantity over a mesh).
 For the most part, one header contains only one function.
-The atomic data structures are, for the most part, simple matrices in Eigen, The visualization is done through a specialized class DirectionalViewer, on the basis of libigl viewer, with many extended options that allow the rendering of directional fields.
+The atomic data structures are, for the most part, simple matrices in Eigen,

 The header files contain documentation of the parameters to each function and their required composition; in this tutorial we will mostly tie the functionality of Directional to the theoretical concepts of directional fields and the methods to process and visualize them.

-Installing the tutorial examples
+Installing the tutorial examples¶

 This tutorial comprises an exhaustive set of examples that demonstrates the capabilities of Directional, where every subchapter entails a single concept.
-The tutorial code can be installed by going into the tutorial folder from the main Directional folder, and typing the following instructions in a terminal:
+The tutorial code can be installed by going into the tutorial

 mkdir build